Feeling stuck in life? Try a little P.E.A.C.E.

 POSITIVE, LOVING, AND SUPPORTIVE ENVIRONMENT

 I stay close to people (partner, friends, and family) who are supportive of my personal goals and parenting goals while staying clear of toxic unsupportive relationships.
+I also make it a point to forgive others for the pain they caused, express gratitude to them for inspiring growth in me, and forgive myself for past mistakes.

 Not sure what your goals are?
 Ask yourself this: What’s the biggest problem in the world you’ve encountered that you’re passionate about solving?
 Close your eyes and write down whatever comes to mind in the next 30 seconds.
 Don’t overthink it.

 Now, how can you make the biggest impact (product, book, podcast, webinar, social media videos, course, coaching, teaching, speaking, blog, art, music, change of career, new business, etc.) and help the most people with the above problem through your unique skills?
 Again, don't overthink this and write what immediately comes to you in the next 30 seconds.
+And don't be afraid to dream BIG!

 Work on your goals a little each day, and give yourself the space to adjust as you go.
 The Happier Day Flowchart can help you stay unstuck.